About Our Belt Drives

 Does your kit work with full suspension bikes?

-Yes, if you are running our Tensioner and the chain growth is less than 1.5 cm.
-A solution for bikes with more than 1.5 cm of chain growth in the works so be on the lookout for it!
+A solution for bikes with more than 1.5 cm of chain growth is in the works so be on the lookout for it!

 Is your kit compatible with Electric bike mid-drives?